 If you are the type to prefer DIY maintenance and repair, keep in mind that gas dryers usually require a qualified technician, while an electric dryer may be easier to troubleshoot yourself.
 Typical repair issues down the road for a gas dryer include ignitors, flame sensors, gas valves, and thermal fuses.
 With electric dryers, issues may involve the heating element, fuses, and thermostat.

 Keeping your vents and ducts clean goes a long way towards keeping your dryer in the best condition possible and reducing fire hazards.
 Other common repairs for dryers include the safety coils, drum belt, and door latch.
 The average cost to repair either type of dryer is $100-$400, according to Home Advisor.
+A proper extended warranty from a dealer that services their own warranties can bring peace of mind if repairs are a concern!

 Quick Comparison: Gas vs Electric